tareksabry1337/SwiftConnect/Documentation/Transformers.md

 With void transformer you may want to ignore the content of the response altogether and just care about its error in case of a failure therefore the void transformer is created specifically for that.

+#### Reactive Transformers

+SwiftConnect comes with reactive transformers for both the most famous Reactive programming libraries in Swift [RxSwift](https://github.com/ReactiveX/RxSwift) and [Bond](https://github.com/DeclarativeHub/Bond)

+Do you use another library that's not listed here ?
+Just roll out your own transformer and submit a PR !

 #### Creating your own transformer

 The core power of SwiftConnect is the ability to create your own transformers which makes it very extendible.